 Yes, buy three of them.
 Each of these services has its own set of pros and cons, but by testing with three, you can be sure you don’t miss any possible matches.
 MyHeritage and FamilyTreeDNA are fully compatible with each other, so results from one can be transferred to the other.

 (In case you were wondering, the affiliate links on this site are only for companies I personally recommend.)

 Let’s start with the pros:

 AncestryDNA: Largest member database (over 10 million users), DNA matches often linked to family trees

 23andMe: Most accurate basic relationship prediction of the three, Chromosome browser tools helps see which DNA matches also match each other.
 Offers a basic Y-DNA group (called a haplotype) for men and a basic maternal line haplotype for both men and women.

 FamilyTreeDNA: Has a chromosome browser.
-Is the only site for region-specific DNA projects (run by dedicated volunteer genealogists, like yours truly), DNA test only requires swabbing the inside of your cheek.
+Is the only site for region-specific DNA projects (run by dedicated volunteer genealogists).
+DNA test only requires swabbing the inside of your cheek.
 Offers additional paternal and maternal-line testing, for an extra charge.

 And now some cons:

-AncestryDNA: Has no chromosome browser, Has no chromosome browser (yes I purposely wrote that twice because it really should count as two cons), DNA-matching algorithm “misses” more true matches than the other two companies, has no maternal or paternal haplotype reports
+AncestryDNA: Has no chromosome browser.
+Has no chromosome browser.
+I purposely wrote that twice because it really should count as two cons.
+DNA-matching algorithm “misses” more true matches than the other two companies, has no maternal or paternal haplotype reports

 23andMe: Matches are (in my experience) less likely to respond to messages than members of the other two companies, no easy way to see which members have attached family trees.

 FamilyTreeDNA: Often suggests relatives are a closer match than they really are (somewhat the opposite of Ancestry’s match algorithm).
 The family tree interface is slow and glitchy.

 MyHeritage: Has an annoying pop-up in the header that urges you to purchase their family tree service and research tools, also shows matches are more closely related than they actually are